 A large number of transactions characterizes a typical warehouse.
 There will be thousands of items to be located on a single day, picked, grouped into pallets, and then loaded onto the trucks.
 It is almost impossible to track and perform error-free transactions on such a scale manually.

-Usually, most of the business prefers to pick past items ahead of newly received items.
+Usually, most businesses prefer to pick past items ahead of newly received ones.
 But they need the options to follow either FIFO (First In First Out) or LIFO (Last In First Out) depending upon the type of product, market needs, and unit cost.
 To avoid stock out, the system needs to generate timely Internal warehouse requisitions.
 Finally, warehouse items should be continuously monitored for shelf life and obsolescence.

 A Warehouse Management System / Software, WMS in short, is software that supports warehouse activities’ efficient performance.
 A good WMS Software should be industry-specific and handle the processes typical of that industry.
 In general, there are three types of WMS Systems.

 These independent WMS systems do not integrate with any other Organization applications.
 This will be good for companies in the MSME (Micro, Small and Medium Enterprises) with less process complexity.
 The company may have to create both inbound and outbound integrations to tie the WMS to the receiving and dispatch processes.

 Here WMS system is integrated with the company’s SCM processes.
 WMS integrates with Procurement applications on the inbound side and with Order Fulfilment applications on the outbound side.
 This may be useful for companies with complex Supply Chain operations.